alqadasibelal/FoodAndBeverages/README.md

 Sign Up | User need to fill in register form for the first time Log In | User log in to the app using email and password Homepage | Display all cafeterias in IIUM, most popular place, well-like food, their business hours and overall customer rating
-Recommended canteen | Displays all the canteens registered with the system Popular Place | Displays the most popular places Popular food | Displays the most liked food and beverages among all cafes Cafe Profile | Each cafe has its own profile that mentions it’s location, descriptions, food menu operation hour and customer ratings.
+Canteen | Displays all the canteens registered with the system Popular Restorants | Displays the most popular Restorants in the places Popular food | Displays the most liked food and beverages among all cafes Cafe Profile | Each cafe has its own profile that mentions it’s location, descriptions, food menu operation hour and customer ratings.
 Food Menu | User can scroll through the menu in horizontal view